lake-wg/authz/draft-selander-lake-authz.md

 Authentication credentials and communication security used with V is out of scope, except for the need to verify the possession of the private key of PK_V as specified in {{domain-auth}}.

 W provides to U the authorization decision for enrollment with V in the form of a voucher, see {{voucher}}.
-W may provide the authorization credentialy of U, CRED_I, when V has learnt the identity of U.
+W may provide V with the authorization credential of U, CRED_I, after V has learnt the identity of U.

-W needs to be available during the execution of the protocol.
+W needs to be available during the execution of the protocol between U and V.

 # The Protocol